 SF State e-mail distribution lists (listservs) are available for current faculty and staff members.
 A faculty or staff member can delegate the management (adds, changes, deletes) of an e-mail distribution list to a student worker; however, ownership of all-campus lists remain the responsibility of the current faculty and staff member who originated it.

 It is the responsibility of the distribution list owner to inform Information Technology Services (ITS) before transferring ownership to another faculty or staff member; otherwise, the person of record is still the original owner.

 Distribution List Review

 When a distribution list is setup, it triggers an annual review process from that date.
-Each year, DoIT will send an email to the owner requesting confirmation that they still require the distribution list they own.
+Each year, ITS will send an email to the owner requesting confirmation that they still require the distribution list they own.
 If there is not response within two weeks, we reserve the right to remove the distribution list.